laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-det.md

   binary16 (0xf93e00) because that representation is the shortest floating point that provides the range and precision needed for this value.
-  (Bulk encoding of floating point values, where the need for detection of this situation might cause a performance limitation, are handled by tagged arrays {{-array}}.)
+  (Bulk encoding of floating point values, where the need for detection of this situation might cause a performance limitation, is handled by tagged arrays {{-array}}.)

   While the three major type 7 floating point representations are